 We think Willie looks kind of like a Pitbull Terrier, but also kind of like a Dalmatian.
 But then if you really look at him for awhile, he starts to look like Bartok, the white bat from Anastasia.

 We've just received Willie's Embark DNA Test and we can't contain our excitement!
-Join us again in approximately 6 to 8 weeks - we'll do a fun breed reveal video with Willie as well as talk about some of the potential health problems that come back with his DNA test!
+Join us again in approximately 6 to 8 weeks - we'll do a fun breed reveal post with Willie as well as talk about some of the potential health problems that come back with his DNA test!
 In the meantime, take a guess!
 What breeds do you think Willie looks most like?